raspberrypilearning/c3-wolfram-magic-8-ball/en/step_2.md

 ```
 ---/task---

-To make the ouput nicer to use, create a button which lets the user interact better with the code.
+To make the Magic 8 Ball nicer to use, create a button which lets the user run the code again.
 Use the following line of code to do this.

 ```
 Button["Ask Again", Print[RandomChoice[allresponses]]]